dradebayotech/eda5-USA-leading-causes-of-death/README.md

 ---

-## 📌 How to get this README visuals to render
-1. In the repo root create an `images/` folder.
-(Web: *Add file → Create new file → images/.gitkeep*)
 2. Upload the six plot PNGs into `images/`.
 Consider renaming files to remove spaces (e.g., `allcauses_vs_sum.png`) and update the README links accordingly.
 3. Commit `EDA_Project_5_US_Mortality_Trends.ipynb`, `images/`, and `README.md`.